Linda Gilroy: Politics

 She was elected as the secretary to the Plymouth Drake Constituency Labour Party in 1987–8, and was elected chairwoman of the Cornwall Labour Party for four years from 1990.
 She unsuccessfully contested Cornwall South East at the 1992 General Election where she finished in third place some 25,029 votes behind the sitting Conservative MP Robert Hicks.
 She also contested the European Parliament elections in 1994 when she was defeated at Devon and Plymouth.

 Gilroy was selected to stand for Labour in the 1997 election through an all-women shortlist.
 She was elected to the House of Commons at the 1997 General Election for Plymouth Sutton with a majority of 9,440 and made her maiden speech on 27 October 1997.

 She was re-elected at the 2001 and the 2005 General Elections.
 Linda Gilroy contested the 2010 General Election in the newly created seat of Plymouth Sutton and Devonport, however she lost the seat to Oliver Colvile, who won the seat with a majority of just 1,149 votes.

 In parliament she was a member of the European legislation select committee from 1997 until after the 2001 General Election when she was appointed as the Parliamentary Private Secretary to the Minister of State at the Office of the Deputy Prime Minister Nick Raynsford.
-She has been a member of the defence select committee since the 2005 General Election.
+She became a member of the defence select committee after the 2005 General Election, remaining a member until her defeat.
 As at August 2006 she had rebelled in just seven of 2,300 votes made.
 Her attendance record was 80%.

 Personal life

-She lives in Plymouth beside Sutton Harbour and has been married to Bernard Gilroy since 1987;
+She lives in Plymouth beside Sutton Harbour and has been married to Bernard Gilroy since 1987.